ChrisYounger/config_explorer/README.md

 ![screenshot](README/screenshot1.png)

 This app provides a modern editor interface for viewing and editing Splunk files.
-It has code completion and tooltip hinting for '.conf' files from the Splunk '.spec' files.
-The code gutter shows indicators highlighting if the line can be found in the btool output or not.
+It has code completion and tooltip hinting for '.conf' files (by loading the Splunk '.spec' files).
+The code gutter highlights if the line can be found in the btool output or not.
 By default, the app is not able to save files, but this can be enabled from the "Settings" link.
 As this app essentially provides unrestricted access to the Splunk files, users must have "admin_all_objects" capability.
 The editor is Microsoft Monaco editor (Visual Studio Code).

 This app can optionally version control all changes by committing them to a git repository before and after saving.
-To use this you need to have "git" installed (not provided by this app) and you also need to setup a git repository.
+To use this you need to have "git" installed (not provided by this app) and you need to setup a git repository using the instructions below.

 ## Important warnings: